wienerr/Piklist-Documentation/content/getting-started/_index.md

 ));
 ```

-The piklist('field') function accepts tons of parameters[TODO: ADD LINK].
+The piklist('field') function accepts [tons of parameters](/fields/field-parameters).
 This example used just three:

 **type**: The type of field.
 In this case “text”.